Philippa Blair

-Philippa Blair (born 1945) is a New Zealand artist.
-Her works are held in the collection of the Auckland Art Gallery Toi o Tāmaki, Museum of New Zealand Te Papa Tongarewa and the University of Auckland art collection.
+Philippa Mary Blair (18 November 1945 – 5 January 2025) was a New Zealand artist.
+Her works are held in the collections of the Auckland Art Gallery Toi o Tāmaki, Museum of New Zealand Te Papa Tongarewa and the University of Auckland.

-Early life
+Early life and education

-Philippa Blair was born in 1945 in Christchurch, New Zealand.

-Education
+Blair was born in Christchurch on 18 November 1945, the daughter of Grace Evelyn Blair (née Mackenzie) and Ian Douglas Blair.
+Her father was a microbiologist at Canterbury Agricultural College (now Lincoln University).
+Her mother was a professional soprano and pianist, and had studied art at Canterbury Art School where she was a contemporary of Rita Angus.

 Blair studied at the University of Canterbury from 1965 to 1967, under Rudolf Gopas and Don Peebles.
 She graduated with a Diploma of Fine Arts (painting) in 1967.
-At age 22 Blair married and went to live at Wairoa, teaching art at the local college, before living in Australia for several years.
+At age 22, Blair married and went to live at Wairoa, teaching art at the local college, before living in Australia for several years.
 It was at this point that she began to commit herself seriously to painting.

-In 1976, Blair completed a Diploma of Teaching in Secondary School File Art at Secondary Teachers' College in Auckland, New Zealand.
+In 1976, Blair completed a Diploma of Teaching in Secondary School Fine Art at Secondary Teachers' College in Auckland.

 Career

-Philippa Blair's early painting works produced while living in Australia include Open Window - Brisbane (1969) and Primary Reflection (Melbourne 1971).
+Blair's early painting works produced while living in Australia include Open Window - Brisbane (1969) and Primary Reflection (Melbourne 1971).
 Initially, Blair's intuitive and expressionistic style was not readily accepted in New Zealand, but was accepted by Kees and Tina Hos who began exhibiting Blair's work at New Vision Gallery in Auckland from 1975.

-Blair works primarily as a painter, and makes semi-abstract work.
+Blair worked primarily as a painter, and made semi-abstract work.
 Her works from the 1980s are reminiscent of works by Jackson Pollock and Len Lye, which Blair was familiar with and admired for their 'movement' and 'fugitive' qualities.
-She has worked as both a secondary school art teacher and university painting tutor from 1968 onward.
+She worked as both a secondary school art teacher and university painting tutor from 1968 onwards.

-Philippa Blair moved from New Zealand to the United States in 1995 with her husband John Porter, and they lived at Venice Beach and San Pedro, before moving back to Auckland, New Zealand in 2015.
-Their daughter Alice Hutchison is an art curator and writer.
+Blair moved from New Zealand to the United States in 1995 with her husband John Porter, and they lived at Venice Beach and San Pedro, California before moving back to Auckland, New Zealand in 2015.

+Personal life and death

+In 1967, Blair became engaged to James Drummond Hutchison.
+They married and had two children including the art curator and writer Alice Hutchison, but later divorced.

+Blair died in Auckland on 5 January 2025, at the age of 79.
+She had been predeceased by her husband, John Porter, in 2018.

+Exhibitions

-Blair has exhibited as a solo artist and in group shows widely in New Zealand and the United States, including:
+Blair exhibited as a solo artist and in group shows widely in New Zealand and the United States, including: